amadeok/Epdiy-Eink-PC-monitor/README.md

 - - *pseudo_greyscale_mode* enables the pseudo greyscale mode which is monochrome with dithering (experimental). it is possible to switch from monochrome to this mode while the mirroring is running by pressing 'm' on terminal

+- *invert* inverts the colors of the image

 - *color, contrast, brightness, sharpness*: the Pillow module has the option to apply these enhancements to the capture.
 They are applied before converting the image to 1 bit per pixel. more info: https://pillow.readthedocs.io/en/stable/reference/ImageEnhance.html
 (experimental)